 Your child's immunisation record

-It is a legal requirement to provide an Immunisation History Statement when you enrol your child in childcare, kindergarten or primary school in Victoria.
+It is a legal requirement to provide an Immunisation History Statement from the AIR when you enrol your child in childcare, kindergarten or primary school in Victoria.
 Staff will keep a copy of your child's statement on file.

 Essential information for schools